 One of the significant concerns in women’s health today is the spread of Sexually Transmitted Infections (STIs) and Sexually Transmitted Diseases (STDs).
 Though the terms are often used interchangeably, they are quite different.
 STIs are the more than 25 identified infections that are spread by sexual contact with infected individuals.
-STDs, on the other hand, are the diseases that can result from the infections.
+STDs, on the other hand, are diseases that can result from infections.
 For example, the Human Immunodeficiency Virus (HIV) is the infection that causes Acquired Immunodeficiency Syndrome (AIDS).
 AIDS is a sexually transmitted disease.
-Both STIs and STDs are caused by viruses, bacteria or parasites and are passed from one person to another during sexual contact.
-Vaginal, anal and oral sex can spread these dangerous infections.
+Both STIs and STDs are caused by viruses, bacteria, or parasites and are passed from one person to another during sexual contact.
+Vaginal, anal, and oral sex can spread these dangerous infections.
 Though abstinence is the only sure way to prevent the spread, condoms and other prophylactics can help limit a person’s chances of infection when used correctly.

 The World Health Organization (WHO) reports that a staggering one million people are infected every day with an STI worldwide.
 Unfortunately, the United States is believed to have the highest rate of infections in the developed countries with approximately, 20 million new cases each year.
 Half of all reported cases in the US can be found in young adults ages 15-24.

 The overwhelming rate of teenage infection may be the result of several factors.
 Not only are teenage girls less likely to consult a medical professional for advice before engaging in sexual activity, but they are also less likely to have access to prophylactics.
 Additionally, teenage girls and young women are more at risk for STDs because their cervixes are lined with cells that are more likely to become infected.
 Visit Mango STD Clinic in Miami for more help.